Nuclear power in Taiwan

+Taiwan has not experienced any nuclear accident, but a power outage at Maanshan unit 1 in 2001 was classified as an INES 3 incident.
+Nevertheless, the fear that an earthquake could cause the release of radioactivity led to an anti-nuclear movement that eventually prevented the commissioning of Lungmen, the fourth constructed plant, in April 2014, despite its modern ABWR design.
 Active seismic faults run across the island, and anti-nuclear environmentalists argue Taiwan is unsuited for nuclear plants.
-A 2011 report by the environmental advocacy group, the Natural Resources Defense Council, evaluated the seismic hazard to reactors worldwide, as determined by the Global Seismic Hazard Assessment Program data, placed all of Taiwan's reactors within the highest risk group of 12 reactors within very high seismic hazard areas, along with some of Japan's reactors.
+A 2011 report by the Natural Resources Defense Council, an environmental advocacy group, evaluated the seismic hazard to reactors worldwide, as determined by the Global Seismic Hazard Assessment Program data, placed all of Taiwan's reactors within the highest risk group of 12 reactors within very high seismic hazard areas, along with some of Japan's reactors.